Presktok/Presktok/README.md

 # 📈 About Me:
 I’m Prince Kumar, a cybersecurity-focused Computer Science student passionate about secure systems, cryptography, and ethical hacking concepts.
-I enjoy developing applications that prioritize security, privacy, and reliability.<br><br>My technical skill set includes Python, C/C++, Flask, MongoDB, and front-end technologies.
-I’ve built security-oriented projects such as authentication systems and access-control applications, and I’m constantly exploring ways to strengthen digital security through code.
+I enjoy developing applications that prioritize security, privacy, and reliability.

 ## 🌐 Socials: